ibnsultan/swap/README.md

     andika array[0]

 Results
 `moja, mbili moja `

 **MULTI-DIMENSIONAL ARRAY**

-It is an array that stores data on more than one level, a multi-dimensional array is used to store several data groups in one variable.
+It is an array that stores data with than one array level, a multi-dimensional array is used to store several data groups in one variable.

 **eg. 14**